-For IA-32 processors starting with family 0FH and model 03H, the microcode update may be as large as 16 KBytes.
+For IA-32 processors starting with family 0FH and model 03H and Intel 64 processors, the microcode update may be as large as 16 KBytes.
 Thus, BIOS must allocate 8 update blocks for each microcode update.
 In a MP system, a common microcode update may be sufficient for each socket in the system.